strangerstudios/memberlite/docs/build-process.md

     - Format: `'blocks/my-new-block/index': path.resolve( process.cwd(), 'src/blocks/my-new-block/index.js' ),`
 4. For new editor settings, you can use the existing `src/editor/custom-settings.js` file.
 You do not need to add a new path to the Webpack config.

-**Note:** We do not commit files in the `build/` directory.
-These are generated files that should be built locally when developing or testing.
+**Note:** Developers should not commit build files manually; they are generated automatically on merge to `master` via the workflow.

 ## Further Reading